AdnanYousaf813/AutoLogout/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 ## License
-MKProgress is released under the [MIT](https://choosealicense.com/licenses/mit/) license.
+AutoLogout is released under the [MIT](https://choosealicense.com/licenses/mit/) license.